 The idea to allow crypto exchanges to operate in a limited territory is borrowed from the United Arab Emirates (UAE), where crypto exchanges have been allowed to operate in a free trade zone called Abu Dhabi Global Markets, while the Emirati Government mulls over a regulatory framework for cryptocurrency.

 Since India’s Supreme Court, earlier this year, quashed the RBI’s virtual banking ban on cryptocurrencies, which was imposed in 2018, the crypto trading volume on several exchanges in India has soared.
 Some like WazirX have witnessed a 400% increase in trading activity during the Covid-19 lockdown.
-Cashaa, that claims to be the largest liquidity provider for Indian crypto exchanges, says it witnessed an 800% spike in trading activity on its network within 48 hours of the Supreme Court order in March.
+Cashaa, which claims to be the largest liquidity provider for Indian crypto exchanges, says it witnessed an 800% spike in trading activity on its network within 48 hours of the Supreme Court order in March.

 However, the lack of a regulatory framework and the resultant policy lockdown means that the industry lies in a grey zone, hence unable to realise its full potential.
 According to Crebaco Global Inc., a credit rating and audit firm for blockchain and crypto companies, India has an immediate potential crypto market size of $12.9 Bn if the sector is regulated.